themosis/bookstore/README.md

 Requirements
 ------------

-- PHP >= 5.6.4
+- PHP >= 7.1
-- Themosis framework >= 1.3.0
+- Themosis framework >= 2.0.0

 Installation
 ------------

 The project comes with a local configuration and a MySQL dump.
 In order to install this demo project on your local machine, please follow the steps below:

-1. Download, from our GitHub repository, the project `.zip` file and extract it.
-2. Setup a Virtual Host with a local host value of `bookstore.dev`.
-3. Set Virtual Host root path to the project `htdocs` directory.
-4. From your MySQL local server, create a database with a name of `bookstore`.
-5. Create a MySQL user with a username of `demo` and a password of `demo` for `localhost`.
-6. Assign the demo user privileges to the `bookstore` database.
-7. Import project MySQL data, stored in the project `data/bookstore.sql` file into the `bookstore` database.
-8. Open your Console/Terminal, go to the bookstore root directory and run a `composer install` command.
-9. From the browser, visit the `http://bookstore.dev/` URL.
-10. The Bookstore project is now installed.
-Enjoy!
+> Update installation process...

 WordPress
 ---------

 The imported database contains a default WordPress user with an administrator role.
-In order to log in the WordPress administration, visit the `bookstore.dev/login` URL and use the following access:
+In order to log in the WordPress administration, visit the `bookstore.test/login` URL and use the following access:

-- Username: _demo_
+- Username: _homestead_
-- Password: _demo_
+- Password: _secret_

 Notes
 -----